HanaJaafari/Frustratometer/README.md

 ### Loading Protein Structures

-The awsem frustatometer package includes a prody based Structure class to load the structure and calculate the properties needed for the AWSEM and DCA Frustratometers.
+The Frustatometer package includes a prody based Structure class to load the structure and calculate the properties needed for the AWSEM and DCA Frustratometers.

 ```python
 import frustratometer